Table of Contents

 Most Versatile: Ironmaster Super Bench Pro

 UPDATED 2020 – I have rewritten this section with the Super Bench Pro in mind, which Ironmaster released in late 2018 to replace the original Super Bench.
-They are still selling the original and Pro, which I don’t understand.
+They are still selling both the original and Pro, which I don’t understand.
 The Pro is better in every way, and this was a badly needed revision.

 Honestly, Ironmaster went a little crazy with this.
 They made an excellent heavy duty bench and then figured it was so solid that they could start adding a bunch of attachments to turn the thing into part of everything you want in a home gym.
 Why not?